 Lars Lundgren, MD, FAAP

 Born and raised in Sweden, Dr. Lars Lundgren joined Children’s Health Care in 1992.
-Board certified in pediatrics, he graduated from the Karolinska Institute Medical School in 1989.
+Board certified in pediatrics and a Fellow of the American Academy of Pediatrics, he graduated from the Karolinska Institute Medical School in 1989.
 Dr. Lundgren and his family moved to New England where he completed his pediatric residency at Boston City Hospital from 1989 to 1992.

 Christine Riccardi, MD, FAAP

 Dr. Christine Riccardi came to Children’s Health Care in 2006 after spending two years in private practice in Syracuse, New York.
 She graduated from the University of Rochester and went on to study medicine at the Universidad Autonoma De Guadalajara and New York Medical College.
 She completed her pediatric residency at Long Island College Hospital/Beth Israel Medical Center in New York and is board certified.